arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/pmc-opta-modbus-tcp/content.md

 ---
-title: 'Modbus TCP Communication with Portenta Machine Control & Opta™'
+title: 'Modbus TCP with Portenta Machine Control & Opta™'
 difficulty: intermediate
 description: "Modbus TCP communication on a real industrial application using a Portenta Machine Control, Opta™, a temperature sensor, and the Arduino® PLC IDE."
 tags: